-If you need help with deciding how to invest your contributions, follow the links below:
+If you need help with deciding how to invest your contributions, follow the link below:

 Stage 2 – When you retire

-Get more information about converting your pension fund into retirement income by reading our guide below.
+Get more information about converting your pension fund pot into retirement income by reading our guides below.

 Setting up a stakeholder pension